unblog/multitail-fetchmail/README.md

 ## Preface

 Multitail comes with several predefined color highlighting schemas, such as for Apache and Postfix and many more daemons.
-Because no schema is provided for fetchmail, I created a schema able for colorized /var/log/fetchmail.
+Because multitail doesn't include a schema for fetchmail, so I created a suitable one for colorized /var/log/fetchmail.

 ## Purpose